sesamemucho/pi-sdcard-setup/README.rst

   SSH is turned off by default in a Raspbian image.

 2. Copy over a SSH key
   This will allow logging into the RPi without using a password.

-3. Change the pi user password
-  Make it something other than "raspberry".

-4. Change the root password
-  This also enables the root account.
+By default, this key is at "${HOME}/.ssh/id_ed25519.pub".
+To change it, you can either edit **pi\_sdcard\_setup.bash** or set the environmental variable RPI_PUB_KEY_PATH.

+3. Change the pi user password Make it something other than "raspberry".
+By default, this will be changed to "wrong cart charger paperclip".
+To change it, you can either edit **pi\_sdcard\_setup.bash** or set the environmental variable RPI_PI_PW_CLEAR.

+4. Change the root password This also enables the root account.
+By default, this will be changed to "correct horse battery staple".
+To change it, you can either edit **pi\_sdcard\_setup.bash** or set the environmental variable RPI_ROOT_PW_CLEAR.

 5. Disallow root from logging in via SSH.
   Now that there is a root account, we shouldn't be able to login to